 Supreme Court hears arguments in ObamaCare contraception case

-The Supreme Court’s third day of oral arguments via teleconference featured a dispute over an exemption to the Affordable Care Act’s requirement for employers to provide birth control to women at no cost.
+The Supreme Court’s third day of oral arguments via teleconference is featuring a dispute over an exemption to the Affordable Care Act’s requirement for employers to provide birth control to women at no cost.

 While religious institutions had been exempted from this during the Obama administration, some organizations claimed that the opt-out process was still too burdensome on their religious freedom.
 The Trump administration later changed the rule so that organizations could opt out without providing an alternate avenue for coverage if they had a religious or moral objection.